DevSpen/Discord-Bot-APIs/README.md

 ### Documentation
 The API's documentation.
 Possible options:
 - None - The API doesn't have any documentation.
-- [View Docs]() - The API does have documentation, and you can click on 'View Docs' to see the it.
+- [View Docs]() - The API does have documentation, and you can click on 'View Docs' to see it.
 - EOW - Explained on website.
 The API doesn't have any documentation page, but there is a good explaination of the API on the landing page.

 ### Description